10 Jan COFFEE WALNUT VEGAN CAKE (SWEET RECIPES – CAKES)

-*Our notes: well, standard dimensions for bread and loaf pans start at 8 ½ by 4 ½ inches.
+Our note: well, standard dimensions for bread and loaf pans start at 8 ½ by 4 ½ inches.
 It´s the perfect size for that amount of ingredients.
 If you multiply the amount by the number of times that you want, you will get a bigger cake.
 You have tons of different sizes of baking pan depends on the final amount.

-2. Combine dry ingredients in a bowl: unrefined cane sugar, flour, chopped walnuts, baking powder, baking soda and salt.
+2. Combine dry ingredients in a bowl: unrefined cane sugar, sifted flour, chopped walnuts, baking powder, baking soda and salt.
 Mix them well with a wooden spoon.

 3. Make coffee using a stovetop espresso.

 Our note: It´s kind of homemade coffee espresso.

 4. Combine wet ingredients in a bowl: coffee, almond milk, strawberry jam, veggie oil and vanilla extract until well mixed.